DmitriyZhevnov/library/README.md

     http://localhost:8080/api/books/2

 ============================================================

 If you enter in URL invalid Id, for example:
 	http://localhost:8080/api/books/2gd
-...you will see Error message
+... you will see Error message

 ============================================================

 For filter by price:
     http://localhost:8080/api/books/price/10/20

 ============================================================

 If you enter in URL only one price parameter, for example:
 	http://localhost:8080/api/books/price/10
 ...you will see Error message